Including the theory of evolution, creation science,

 Genesis creation stories feel that their beliefs can be proven right, for

-eliminate any of the main major belief systems.
-What evidence is accepted by
+can eliminate any of the main major belief systems by proving them to be false.

 one group is rejected by the others.